ndaniele/ndaniele.github.io/_posts/2017-05-29-my_fresh_breadth-first.markdown

 In my arrogance, I thought:

 “I get this, I see what’s going on here, I’ll make this challenge even more complex.
-I’ll make a function that can search through an array of nested objects, which themselves contain nested objects and arrays? ...let me just add a few extra lines of code to deal with objects nested inside of objects.”
+I’ll make a function that can search through an array of nested objects, which themselves contain nested objects and arrays! ...let me just add a few extra lines of code to deal with objects nested inside of objects.”

 so I went about adding multiple repetitious lines to my code: